-Copies of pertinent sections of State statute are enclosed for your information (Appendix III).
-Copies of the public notices of this plan amendment, which were given in the New York State Register on October 19, 2016 and November 23, 2016, are also enclosed for your information (Appendix IV).
+Copies of pertinent sections of proposed State statute are enclosed for your information (Appendix III).
+A copy of the public notice of this plan amendment, which was given in the New York State Register on October 19, 2016, is also enclosed for your information (Appendix IV).
 In addition, responses to the five standard funding questions are also enclosed (Appendix V).